I Feel the Earth Move: Year-end charts

+Certifications

 Martika version

-Released in summer 1989, "I Feel the Earth Move" is the third single from American singer-songwriter and actress Martika's self-titled debut album, Martika (1988).
-It reached number seven in the United Kingdom and number two in Australia.
-The single also reached number 25 on the US Billboard Hot 100 but quickly fell down the chart after radio stations pulled it from their playlists in the wake of the 1989 San Francisco earthquake.
+American singer-songwriter and actress Martika released a cover of "I Feel the Earth Move" in mid-1989.
+It was issued as the third single from her debut album, Martika (1988).
+The song reached number seven in the United Kingdom and number two in Australia.
+It also reached number 25 on the US Billboard Hot 100 but quickly fell down the chart after radio stations pulled it from their playlists in the wake of the 1989 Loma Prieta earthquake.
 The music video was shot during the promotional tour for this album.